aces/Loris/modules/document_repository/README.md

 ## Purpose

- The Document Repository is a tool that provides a centralized location for non-candidate documents that are relevant to the study i.e. unfilled versions of instruments, publications, or manual of operations.
+ The Document Repository is a tool that provides a centralized location for non-candidate documents that are relevant to the study (i.e. unfilled versions of instruments, publications, or manual of operations).

 ## Intended Users